-CITES, which stands for the Convention on International Trade in Endangered Species of Wild Fauna and Flora, is a global agreement between governments to follow rules to monitor, regulate, or ban international trade in species under threat.
+CITES, which stands for the Convention on International Trade in Endangered Species of Wild Fauna and Flora, is a global agreement between governments to regulate or ban international trade in species under threat.

-And while individual governments could control what happened within their borders, they had no authority over the impacts of international trade in these species.
+And while individual governments could control what happened within their borders, they did not have a way to address the impacts of international trade in these species.
 In 1973, 21 countries addressed this issue by signing the CITES agreement.

 After four decades, CITES remains one of the cornerstones of international conservation.
-There are 182 member Parties and trade is regulated in more than 35,000 species.
-Representatives of CITES nations meet every two to three years at a Conference of the Parties to review progress and make adjustments to the list of protected species, which is grouped into three categories with different levels of protection:
+There are 183 member Parties and trade is regulated in more than 35,000 species.
+Representatives of CITES nations meet every two to three years at a Conference of the Parties to review progress and adjust the lists of protected species, which is grouped into three categories with different levels of protection:

 - Appendix I: Includes the world’s most endangered plants and animals, such as tigers and gorillas.
-Trade in these species, or even parts of them, is completely banned, except in rare cases such as scientific research.
+International commercial trade in these species, or even parts of them, is completely banned, except in rare cases such as scientific research.

-This year, WWF urges governments to recognize the serious nature of wildlife crime and take strong action at the upcoming international endangered species talks—also known as the 18th Conference of the Parties (CoP17) hosted in the South African capital city of Johannesburg from Sept.
-24 – Oct.
-5, 2016.
+In 2019, WWF urges governments to recognize the serious nature of wildlife crime and take strong action at the upcoming international endangered species talks—also known as the 18th Conference of the Parties—hosted in the Sri Lankan capital of Colombo, from May 23-June 3.

-Since CoP16, international momentum has been building against wildlife crime, with a number of actions and commitments from governments to combat wildlife trafficking.
-The world is clearly uniting against wildlife crime and CoP17 represents an opportunity to put these commitments into action through strong measures on illegal wildlife trade, corruption, demand reduction and compliance.
-WWF will be pushing for the adoption of these proposals—and calling for countries that fail to meet their commitments to be held to account under CITES, facing trade suspensions if necessary.
+Since 2016, international momentum has been building against wildlife crime, with a number of actions and commitments from governments to combat wildlife trafficking.
+The world is clearly uniting against wildlife crime and the upcoming international meetings represent an opportunity to put these commitments into action through strong measures on illegal wildlife trade, corruption, demand reduction, and compliance.
+WWF will be pushing for the adoption of these proposals and calling for countries that fail to meet their commitments to be held to account under CITES, facing trade suspensions if necessary.

-The agenda for this CoP is the largest ever with a record 182 Parties and a record number of species listing proposal and agenda items up for debate.
+The agenda for these talks is the largest ever with a record 183 Parties and a record number of agenda items up for debate.
 It will be critical to ensuring the conservation of some of our most threatened and endangered species.